 Here are 4 ideas to get you started:

 Have fun with stackable toy boxes

 A simple but effective storage solution; invest in some stackable toy boxes to neatly organise toys away.
-You can get creative with toy boxes – mix and match colours and add stickers for additional fun factor and to make tidy up time enjoyable.
+You can get creative with toy boxes – mix and match colours and add vinyl stickers for the additional fun factors and to make the tidy up time enjoyable.